lch32111/ChanGameEngine/README.md

 * PostProcessing : HDR, Bloom, SSAO.
 * Terrain Rendering with Perlin noise and height map (you can see the terrain rendering and physics [here](https://www.youtube.com/watch?v=gEwG9HVjTYk))

-**Light** (you can see the light editing video [here]([Implemented Shadow of Dir, Point, Spot Light - YouTube](https://www.youtube.com/watch?v=0eW7ttd--IM)))
+**Light** (you can see the video editing lights [here]([Implemented Shadow of Dir, Point, Spot Light - YouTube](https://www.youtube.com/watch?v=0eW7ttd--IM)))

 * The types of light : Directional, Point, and Spot light.

-* Editing light : Position, Direction, Ambient/Diffuse/Specular Color, Attenunation factors, light radius.
+* Light Interactions : Position, Direction, Ambient/Diffuse/Specular Color, Attenuation factors, light radius.
 * Range Visualizer for each light type
-* shadow cast for each light type
+* Shadow cast for each light type
-* editing the shadow frustum for each light type
+* Editing the shadow frustum for each light type

 **Physics**